The Polyfloss team met during their study at the Royal College of Art, in the department Innovation Design Engineering.

 Audrey is a confirmed fashion designer working in the industrial design field.
 She graduated from Innovation Design Engineering, the joint masters program at Imperial College London and Royal College of Art.
 Audrey first studied fine art and applied art, then fashion at the Atelier Chardon Savard, a parisian fashion design school.
 At the same time, she worked for prestigious houses of haute couture, like Jean Paul Gaultier Haute Couture and Alexander McQueen.
 After receiving her double degree of fashion design and “createur”, she decided to extend her skills to other domains of design, like curating (Museum Of Art décoratifs of Paris) or material research in humanoid robotic at the Research and Development Departement of Aldebaran Robotics.

-Audrey is a fashion designer who wants to use and develop tools from her knowledge and experiences to bring innovation in the design field.
+Audrey is a hybrid designer who wants to use and develop tools from her knowledge and experiences to bring innovation in the design field.

 Christophe is a industrial designer focusing on creating simple innovations on everyday objects such as furniture, domestic equipment, sports and recreational gear.
 He studied mechanical and production engineering and worked for the microelectronic industry, paper industry, hydroelectric powerplants and ski manufacturers.
 He then started another degree in design product at the ECAL, Ecole Cantonale d’Art de Lausanne, Switzerland, where he graduated in 2010.
 He’s been tutored by Max lamb, Pierre charpin and Big Game to name a few, and designed Axor showroom at the Designer’s Saturday, Lengenthal, Switzerland, He has studied at the National University of Singapore and worked for Patric Chia at the Design Incubator Center in 2009.
 He has been developping a range of objects including the “Camioncyclette”, a cargo bicycle that has been exhibited in Courtrais, Belgium during the Interior Biennale, and in Beijing, china, for the Beijing international design trinale.
 He’s now graduated from the Innovation Design Engineering program at the Royal College of Art.